Mikhan-TMP/Mikhan-Tmp/Readme.md

 - 🤖 **AI Chatbot Platform** – A smart assistant with editable conversations, dynamic responses, and MongoDB integration
 - 🏫 **School Kiosk System** – A real-time attendance and information system using card-based inputs and REST APIs
-- 🧠 Improving AI prompt pipelines and learning how to make them more context-aware and user-specific

 ---